Your Medicare Benefits…Key Nuts and Bolts To Know

 Having a Medicare Supplement is the medicine to prevent unlimited out of pocket expenses.

-Before purchasing a Medicare Supplement policy, you must have Original Medicare.
+Before purchasing a Medicare Supplement policy, you must have or intend to switch to Original Medicare.
 With the best Medigap plans, you are going to have very little out of pocket even if you require very extensive medical care.
 With the top Medigap plans, Original Medicare will give you access the vast majority of providers across the US.
-I personally believe the the full access to so many different providers that Original Medicare offers is hard to match.
-However, do not consider Original Medicare without a private Medigap Policy paired with it.
-You are asking to have unlimited out of pocket maximums without it!
-Original Medicare has options available to fully cover your claim amounts and give you the freedom to roughly 880,000 healthcare providers.
-Further, when it comes to a serious illness such as cancer, you may need access to an Oncologist that is top notch.
-Depending on an alternative Medicare Advantage plan, your hands are often tied.
-Depending on the MA plan chosen, you could be out $6700 each year of treatments.
+I personally believe the the full access to so many different providers that more traditional Medicare offers is hard to match.

 Yes, there are few select plans that do offer extended coverage for first dollar chemo but that is beyond this point of this page.